 Dr Amanze’s doctoral studies titled: ‘Addressing Human Trafficking through Public Procurement: An Examination of US and Australia Federal Procurement Frameworks’ examined the procurement frameworks of the selected countries in preventing and mitigating trafficking practices within their supply chains.
 The thesis also outlined the limitations to the Framework’s anti-trafficking provisions and provided a comprehensive recommendation to the selected countries.

-M Mbah and A Eyo, ‘Financing infrastructure procurement and workers' rights: the role of regional development banks’ in O Martin-Ortega and L Treviño Lozano (eds) Beyond Building Green: Sustainable Public Procurement of Infrastructure and Human Rights (Edward Edgar, 2023)
+Amanze M and Eyo A, ‘Financing infrastructure procurement and workers' rights: the role of regional development banks’ in O Martin-Ortega and L Treviño Lozano (eds) Sustainable Public Procurement of Infrastructure and Human Rights: Beyond Building Green.
+Corporations, Globalisation and the Law (Edward Edgar, 2023), 85-109

-M Mbah, D Cahill and C Evans, ‘Tackling Human Trafficking in Governments Supply Chains: Legal Certainty & Effectiveness Issues Under the Australian Commonwealth Procurement Rules Model’ Federal Law Review 50 (4), 479 - 503
+Amanze M, Cahill D and Evans C, ‘Tackling Human Trafficking in Governments Supply Chains: Legal Certainty & Effectiveness Issues Under the Australian Commonwealth Procurement Rules Model’ Federal Law Review 50 (4), 479 - 503

 Dr Amanze is committed to delivering excellence in teaching and learning with passion and enthusiasm.
 At OU Law School, she is currently involved in the teaching of the following modules: